google/googletest/googletest/docs/DevGuide.md

   1. Create a Pull Request in the usual way.

-If you are a Googler, it is preferable to first create an internal change and have it reviewed and submitted, and then create a trivial upstreaming pull request here.
+If you are a Googler, it is preferable to first create an internal change and have it reviewed and submitted, and then create an upstreaming pull request here.

 ## Google Test Committers ##